Dandruff: Root Causes and Support Strategies

 Vitamin D is a vital vitamin.
 It’s essential for your immune, bone, muscle, skin, and brain health.
 Your body makes vitamin D when the UV rays of the sun penetrate your skin.
 However, due to our indoor lifestyle and gloomy, cold weather, meeting your vitamin D needs alone is difficult or impossible.

 Some foods, such as egg yolk, beef liver, and fish, contain vitamin D, however, it’s still not enough to meet your needs.
 Vitamin D deficiencies are incredibly common, especially if you are not supplementing.
-Vitamin D deficiency may lead to a number of health issues, including skin problems.
+Vitamin D deficiency may lead to several health issues, including skin problems.

 vitamin d deficiency, Vitamin D Deficiency: Common Symptoms and Solutions